 To shut down the engine lower the trim and the stick.
-Is recommendable that before shutting down the engine please restrain the model then raise the throttle stick to approximately 25%, allowing temperatures to stabilize for around 5 seconds before carrying out the shutdown procedure.
+It is recommendable that before shutting down the engine to restrain the model and then raise the throttle stick to approximately 25%, allowing temperatures to stabilize for around 5 seconds before carrying out the shutdown procedure.
+After the shutdown the ecu will keep the starting motor running to cool the engine under 100°c.
+A special feature on this ecu system is that the power of the receiver can be switched off before the cooling procedure is complete.
+The ecu will shutdown itself when the procedure is complete.